ddemott/chess-ai/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues and pull requests.

+### Commit Procedure
+There is a standard commit & PR workflow for contributors in `docs/COMMIT_PROCEDURE.md`.
+Please follow that for consistent commits and PRs.

 ### Development Guidelines
 - Follow existing code style and patterns